Cole Kmet

-Cole Kmet (born March 10, 1999) is an American professional football tight end for the Chicago Bears of the National Football League (NFL).
+Cole Kmet (/ˌkəˈmɛt/ kə-MET; born March 10, 1999) is an American professional football tight end for the Chicago Bears of the National Football League (NFL).
 He played college football for the Notre Dame Fighting Irish, and was selected by the Bears in the second round of the 2020 NFL draft.

 Early life

 Kmet attended St. Viator High School in Arlington Heights, Illinois.
 He played baseball and football in high school.
 As a senior in football, he had 48 receptions for 773 yards and four touchdowns.
 Kmet played in the 2017 U.S. Army All-American Bowl.
 He committed to the University of Notre Dame to play college football.

+Before the 2017 Major League Baseball draft, Kmet worked out with the Chicago White Sox.

 College career

 Football

 As a true freshman at Notre Dame in 2017, Kmet played in all 13 games and had two receptions for 14 yards.
 As a sophomore in 2018, he played in 11 games and had 15 receptions for 162 yards.
 Kmet took over as the starting tight end his junior year in 2019.
 He missed the first three games of the season due to a broken collarbone.
 In November, he announced that he would return to Notre Dame for his senior season rather than enter the 2020 NFL draft.

 On January 2, 2020, Kmet announced he would forgo his senior season at Notre Dame and would enter the 2020 NFL Draft.